-Table 3 displays the strength of an association between two continuous variables as measured by the coefficients of Pearson Correlation analysis (Hashim, et al., 2016).
-From Table 3, the coefficients of the correlation range between 0 and ± 1 , where they can either be positive or negative correlation.
+Table 3 displays the coefficients of Pearson Correlation analysis that measures the strength of an association between two continuous variables (Hashim, et al., 2016).
+Table 3 reveals that the coefficients of the correlation range between 0 and ± 1 , indicating a positive or negative correlation.
 The highest correlation coefficient (r) of $\pm 0.91 - 1.00$ indicates a very strong correlation between the two variables, $\pm 0.71 - 0.90$ shows a strong correlation, $\pm 0.51 - 0.70$ presents a moderate correlation, $\pm 0.31 - 0.50$ reveals a low correlation, $\pm 0.01 - 0.30$ exhibits a very low correlation, and correlation coefficient (r) of 0 demonstrates no correlation between the variables, respectively.